What Does "LPC" Stand For In Counseling, And What Do They Do?

 Are you looking for a counselor or therapist who can help?

 LPCs can also have several designations aside from the certification of "LPC."
-These can include LSCW (licensed social care worker), marriage and family counseling, and others, which can further inform their ability to treat various conditions.
+These can include LSCW (licensed social care worker), who hold a Master of Social Work degree, marriage and family counseling, and others, which can further inform their ability to treat various conditions.
 If you are hoping to find help with a specific issue, you can search for an LPC with additional certification or license that allows them to practice therapy that more closely fits your needs.

 LPCs versus psychologists